Officeinternal/Active-Directory-Home-Lab/README.md

 ![Screenshot 17](screenshots/17.png)

-**Troubleshooting**
+**Troubleshooting Advice:**
-*If you run into this issue, make sure to press a key when the text is displayed on the screen or you will receive this pop-up*
+*If you run into a boot issue upon client start up, make sure to press a key when the text is displayed on the screen or you will receive this pop-up*

 ![Screenshot 16](screenshots/16.png)